Balanced training in conformation, obedience, rally, and puppy classes. Learn the canine culture so you and your dog can understand each other.

 His dad is away a lot in the Army, so Maynard Little III, a schoolboy inventor with a patent, dreams of making a robot Thinking Machine to protect him from neighborhood bullies.
 His efforts to deal with the kids, his parents, his Cherokee history, and the problems of turning his dream into reality, lead him to discover that reality is a lot harder than he thinks, and that Mom and Dad have already given him most of the important things he needs.

-Maynard’s story became a bully itself and forced its author to accept that most human history is about families, inventing, and bullying.
+Maynard’s story became a bully itself and forced its author to accept that most human history is about families (and nations), inventing (including lies), as well as bullying (and wars).

 Get ready.
 AGI (Artificial General Intelligence) lurks, gathering strength.